isang-kaldero/odin-recipes/README.md

 # odin-recipes
-This is my second project in Odin
+This is an assignment from The Odin Project.
+This is a recipe page made in HTML and CSS.